blewis-lumen/PublicKB/Lumen Network Storage/Getting Started/getting-started-creating-cns-nodes-volumes.md

 ### Introduction

-Lumen Network Storage 1.0 (LNS) is a storage offering providing customers storage volumes for storing their data.
-This one product offers NAS Volume (CIFS, NFS) and SAN LUNS (iSCSI) storage.
-Storage is available in two tiers, Performance and Standard, with Performance offering higher performance.
-LNS offers customers the option of replication of their storage volumes to another location.
+Lumen Network Storage 1.0 (LNS) is a fully managed storage service providing customers storage volumes to present to compute instances anywhere on the global Lumen Network.
+LNS is multi-protocol storage, offering File (CIFS, NFS), Block (iSCSI) and Object storage, delivered in either multi-tenant or dedicated hardware instance types.
+Each volume can can be configured with one of two Service Tiers (Standard or Performance) and one of two Service Types (Fixed or Adaptive).

-The customer will create one or more LNS nodes during the provisioning process.
-The volumes they create are exported from these nodes via the storage protocol chosen for the individual volume.
-A LNS node is a storage virtual machine (SVM).
+During the provisioning process for Block/File storage protocols, a private Storage Node is created in a chosen physical location.
+A LNS Storage Node is a private virtual storage device that is dedicated to, and only accessible or visible by, an individual customer.
+A Storage Node is required before volumes can be created to present to a compute instance and storing data.

 ### Network Storage Dashboard